 New Scratchcard Remaining Jackpots

 Alternatively, we always write about new scratchcards that have been released, and we include this information.
-Check out this article for new scratch cards 2019.
+Check out our list of articles for new scratchcards released in 2021.

-As you can see from the Instant £500 pdf page on the National Lottery site, at the start of the game, there were a massive 5,261 jackpot prizes of £500 available to win.
+As you can see from the Full of £500s pdf page on the National Lottery site, at the start of the game, there were a massive 8,065 jackpot prizes of £500 available to win.

 However, as prizes are won, the remaining scratchcard prizes will be updated.